 In the case your customer has multiple addresses, simply create a new row for each new address.
 In this case, simply fill the new address in (Country, Address 1, Address 2, Postal code, City, Location name) leaving the other fields of the row empty.

-Tax: In the column "Tax", the data "HST" corresponds to the tax abbreviation that is not to be mixed up with the tax name.
+Tax: In the column "Tax", the data "HST" corresponds to the tax name that is not to be mixed up with the tax abbreviation.

 Uploading my template .csv file to erplain

-Once the file is edited and saved from Google Sheets, you can upload it to erplain from the menu Parameters > Import data > Browse file > Import customers
+Once the file is edited and saved from Google Sheets, you can upload it to erplain from the menu P > Import data > Browse file > Import customers

 Warning: Once your file is selected, click on "Import customers".
 Do not click on "Update customers".